listr2/listr2/docs/task/retry.md

 <<< @../../examples/docs/task/retry/retry-delay.ts{18-21}

+While waiting between attempts the task enters a paused state, and the _DefaultRenderer_ shows a live countdown until the next try through its `pausedTimer` option.
+You can check for this state inside a task with `task.isPaused()`.

 ## Retry Event

 Retrying is self-aware, and you can access the task if it is retrying via `task.isRetrying()`.
-It will either return an object [with the given interface](/api/listr2/interfaces/ListrTaskRetry.html) where the `count` will be `0` for not repeating tasks, and `withError` is the last encountered error if retrying.
+It will either return an object [with the given interface](/api/listr2/interfaces/ListrTaskRetry.html) where the `count` will be `0` for not repeating tasks, and `error` is the last encountered error if retrying.

 ### Retry Count